Rainbow Arborescence Conjecture: Introduction

 \section{Introduction}

-A Latin square is an $n \times n$ matrix where each row/column contains all distinct numbers, $1$ through $n$.
+A Latin square is a $k \times k$ matrix where each row/column contains all distinct numbers, $1$ through $k$.
 A partial transversal is a subset of entries in the matrix that are distinct numbers in distinct rows and columns.
-Ryser, Brualdi, and Stein~\cite{Brualdi_Ryser_1991,stein1975transversals} conjectured that every $n \times n$ Latin square contains a partial transversal of size $n-1$.
-Woolbright~\cite{woolbright1978n} and independently Brouwer, de Vries, and Wieringa~\cite{brouwer1978lower} showed that a partial transversal of size $n - \sqrt{n}$ always exists.
-Shor and Hatami~\cite{shor1982lower,hatami2008lower} improved this bound to $n - O(\log^2 n)$.
+Ryser, Brualdi, and Stein~\cite{Brualdi_Ryser_1991,stein1975transversals} conjectured that every $k \times k$ Latin square contains a partial transversal of size $k-1$.
+Woolbright~\cite{woolbright1978n} and independently Brouwer, de Vries, and Wieringa~\cite{brouwer1978lower} showed that a partial transversal of size $k - \sqrt{k}$ always exists.
+Shor and Hatami~\cite{shor1982lower,hatami2008lower} improved this bound to $k - O(\log^2 k)$.
 Cameron and Wanless~\cite{cameron2005covering} further relaxed the problem, showing that every Latin square contains a subset of entries such that they are in distinct rows and columns and no number appears more than twice.

-A matroidal generalization was proposed by Chappell~\cite{chappell1999matroid} and later by Kotlar and Ziv~\cite{kotlar2012length}.
-A matroidal Latin square is an $n \times n$ matrix whose elements are members of the ground set of a matroid, where each row/column forms an independent set.
+A matroidal generalization of the conjecture was proposed by Chappell~\cite{chappell1999matroid} and later by Kotlar and Ziv~\cite{kotlar2012length}.
+A matroidal Latin square is a $k \times k$ matrix whose elements are members of the ground set of a matroid, where each row/column forms an independent set.
 An independent partial transversal is an independent set comprising entries from distinct rows and columns.
-As a matroidal analogue of the Ryser--Brualdi--Stein conjecture, Kotlar and Ziv~\cite{kotlar2012length} conjectured that every $n \times n$ matroidal Latin square has an independent partial transversal of size $n-1$, and proved a lower bound $\lceil 2n / 3 \rceil$ for the maximum size of such a set.
+As a matroidal analogue of the Ryser--Brualdi--Stein conjecture, Kotlar and Ziv~\cite{kotlar2012length} conjectured that every $k \times k$ matroidal Latin square has an independent partial transversal of size $k-1$, and proved a lower bound of $\lceil 2k / 3 \rceil$ for the maximum size of such a set.